Astro92/Bio-python/README.md

 Dali-to-PDB.py

-A script that will take the URL provided as a result of a dali server search i.e.  http://ekhidna.biocenter.helsinki.fi/dali_server/results/YOUR-RESULT-HERE/index.html and convert the top 50 results into PDB files for easier visulisation.
-The scores associated to the results will be included in the title of the generated files.
+A script that will take the URL provided as a result of a dali server search i.e.  http://ekhidna.biocenter.helsinki.fi/dali_server/results/YOUR-RESULT-HERE/index.html and convert the top 50 results into .pdb files for visulisation and structural alignment.
+The Dali scores associated to the results will be included in the title of the generated files.